vivekteega/flowallet-testnet/README.md

 # Basic Concepts of RanchiMall Blockchain Cloud for developers

+* RanchiMall blockchain cloud is a service to provide a set of decentralized servers that will provide data storage to users.
+These decentralized servers are listed in the FLO Blockchain under an authorized FLO address.
+This gives the assurance to the users that those data servers can be trusted.

+* The user can store his data in these servers freely.
+RanchiMall cloud service also provides facilities to store Javascript Objects directly.
+Storage in JavaScript object form makes it easier for JavaScript based applications to process the data.

+* The cloud servers provide automatic backup and restoration for each other.

+* Using the blockchain based data cloud, users will not need any database to store their data.
+The cloud will provide data storage, backup and restoration facilites.

+* RanchiMall Blockchain Cloud is a password less system.
+Every sender has to digitally sign his data with the private key associated with its FLO ID.
+The cloud verifies the digital signature of the sender before storing sender data.

+* Since the blockchain cloud is an ensemble of servers, we need a method to pick the right server to store the data.
+For this purpose, we find the a server closest to receipient of the data according to an artificial distance measure.

+* Every client of the cloud can automatically compute the correct server where the data needs to be stored, and sends the message directly to that server.

+* Every client of the cloud is the consumer of the data.
+It can ask the cloud for data sorted by a recipient, or by various options we provide like name of application, type of data, or by specific comments.
+The client can can also ask for all data  after or before a certain point of time using a concept called Vector Clock.

+* The cloud attaches the exact epoch time to any message given by a sender, and using the combination of epoch time, and sender FLO ID, the vector clock is constructed.

+* The two basic forms in which users can submit data to the cloud are General Data and Object Data.
+General Data is freely flowing data, and Object Data is pure Javascript Object.

+* Both General Data and Object Data have been derived from Application Data which is the basic system data type in the cloud.
+Normal users will never need to use Application Data.
+But for documentation purposes, we are providing the technical details.

+   - General Data = Application Data + User level Vector Clock filtering facilities

+   - Object Data = Application Data + Message field modified to handle Javascript Object + User level Vector Clock filtering facilities

 ## 1. Data fields stored in each of decentralised servers

 vectorClock, senderID, receiverID, pubKey, message, sign, application, type, comment